mincrmatt12/nelson-pdf-downloader/README.md

 Q: I get invalid book structure

 A: Make sure the "tree index" is set to which position in the nelson viewer the pdfs are, in the picture above it would be 1 -- counting from zero the PDFs appear under the 2nd item in the first list.
+If you're getting this error, you can probably solve it by passing `--tree-index 0` to the downloader.

 ## API reverse engineering information